Mary Cassatt: An American Woman Artist among the French Impressionists

 Philippa Campsie writes for the blog Parisian Fields, which covers everything from contemporary street art to Paris history.
 Her most recent article for GG2P is “Miss Lunch Stands Out among Cafés in Paris for Food, Art and Olive Oil.”

-Editor’s note: We have a bunch of new Paris walking tours available for do-it-yourselfers.
+: We have a bunch of new Paris walking trips available for do-it-yourselfers.
 Check them out!